 I once knew an individual who was in great spiritual darkness.
 He had retired for prayer, resolved that he would not desist till he had found the Lord.
 He kneeled down and tried to pray.
 All was dark, and he could not pray.
-He rose from his knees, and stood for a while, but he could not give it up, for he had promised that he would not let the sun go down before he had given himself to God.
-He knelt again, but it was all dark, and his heart was hard as before.
-He was nearly in despair, and said in agony, "I have grieved the Spirit of God away, and there is no promise for me.
+He rose from his knees, and stood awhile; but he could not give it up, for he had promised that he would not let the sun go down before he had given himself to God.
+He knelt again; but was all dark, and his heart was as hard as before.
+He was nearly in despair, and said in agony: "I have grieved the Spirit of God away, and there is no promise for me.
 I am shut out from the presence of God."
 But his resolution was formed not to give over, and again he knelt down.
-He had said but a few words, when this passage came into his mind as fresh as if he had just read it; it seemed as if he had just been reading the words, "Ye shall seek me, and find me, when ye shall search for me with all your heart."
-Jeremiah 29:13.
-Though this promise was in the Old Testament, and was addressed to the Jews, it was still as applicable to him as to them.
+He had said but a few words when this passage came into his mind, as fresh as if he had just read it: "Ye shall seek Me, and find Me, when ye shall search for Me with all your heart" (Jeremiah 29:13).
+He saw that though this promise was in the Old Testament, and addressed to the Jews, it was still as applicable to him as to them.
 And it broke his heart, like the hammer of the Lord, in a moment.

-And he prayed, and rose up, happy in God.
+And he prayed, and rose up happy in God.

 Thus it often happens when professors of religion are praying for their children.
-Sometimes they pray, and are in darkness and doubt, feeling as if there was no foundation for faith, and no special promises for the children of believers.
-But while they are pleading, God has shown them the full meaning of some promise, and their soul has rested on it as on the mighty arm of God.
-I once heard of a widow who was greatly exercised about her children, till this passage was brought powerfully to her mind: "Leave thy fatherless children with me, I will preserve them alive."
-She saw it had an extended meaning, and she was enabled to lay hold on it, as it were, with her hands; and then she prevailed in prayer, and her children were converted.
-The Holy Spirit was sent into the world by the Saviour, to guide his people and instruct them, and bring things to their remembrance, as well as to convince the world of sin.
+Sometimes they pray, and are in darkness and doubt, feeling as if there were no foundation for faith, and no special promises for the children of believers.
+But while they have been pleading, God has shown them the full meaning of some promise, and their soul has rested on it as on His mighty arm.
+I once heard of a widow who was greatly exercised about her children, till this passage was brought powerful to her mind: "Thy fatherless children, I will preserve them alive; and let Thy widows trust in Me" (Jeremiah 49:11).
+She saw it had an extended meaning, and she was enabled to lay hold of it, as it were, with her hands.
+She prevailed in prayer, and her children were converted.
+The Holy Spirit was sent into the world by the Savior to guide His people, and instruct them and bring things to their remembrance, as well as to convince the world of sin.